p-patel/software-engineer-knowledge-base/javascript/react/building-applications-with-react-and-redux.md

 - `const HelloWorld = (props) => <h1>Hello World</h1>`

 ### Functional Component Benefits
-- Preferred over class components
+- Preferred to class components
 - Easier to understand and more concise
 - Avoid `this` keyword and binding
 - Less transpiled code when run through Babel